ModelOriented/DALEXtra/misc/paper.md

  learner_rf <- mlr::makeLearner("regr.randomForest" )
  model_rf <- mlr::train(learner_rf, task)
  explainer_rf <- explain_mlr(model_rf, apartmentsTest, apartmentsTest$m2.price, label = "RF")
- funnel_plot_data <- funnel_measure(explainer_lm, explainer_gbm,
+ funnel_plot_data <- funnel_measure(explainer_lm, explainer_rf,
                              nbins = 5, measure_function = DALEX::loss_root_mean_square)
  plot(funnel_plot_data)

 ```

-Fig1 [description]
+![Funnel Plot.
+For every variable, dot on the right side of the violet line means
+that Linear Model (Champion model) is better for given subset.
+Dot on the left means that Random Forest model (Challenger model) is better.
+Values one the edges of the plot indicates subset that caused maximum deviation in measure difference for each side.](funnel_plot_example.png)

 # Champion-challenger

-Champion-challenger analysis is prediction oritented way to presnted how given model (Champion) behaves in comparison to other (possibly many Challengers).
-DALEXtra package allows user to create a report in an automatics way using three different already implemented sections and one deafult.
+Champion-challenger analysis is a prediction oriented way to present how a given model (Champion) behaves in comparison to other (possibly many Challengers).
+DALEXtra package allows users to create a report in an automatics way using three different already implemented sections and one default.

   - **Funnel Plot** described in the previous paragraph.

-  - **Overall comaprison** section that aims to visualize global behaviour of our model taking into consideration whole
-  dataset.
-In fact it consists out of two sections
+  - **Overall comparison** section that aims to visualize the global behavior of our model taking into consideration whole dataset.
+In fact, it consists of two sections
-     - **Radar Plot** Plots scores scaled to [0,1] compartment using radar type gemoetry.
-It represents global approach
-     when we are taking into consideration scores over whole datasets.
+     - **Radar Plot** Plots scores scaled to [0,1] compartment using radar type geometry.
+It represents a global approach where we are taking into consideration scores over the whole datasets. [@auditor]
      - **Accordance Plot** for each observation it plots Champion response at OX axis and challengers responses at OY
-     axis possibly using colours to distinguish models
+     axis possibly using colors to distinguish models

-  - **Training-test comparison** plot presents relation between score that models achieved using test dataset and
-  training datset.
-Champion and Challengers are distinguished using different colours.
+  - **Training-test comparison** plot presents the relation between a score that models achieved using test dataset and training dataset.
+Champion and Challengers are distinguished using different colors.
 It helps to prevent over-fitting

-  - **Default section** besides implemented sections we can pase any other object on which `plot` method can be used.
+  - **Default section** besides implemented sections we can pass any other object on which `plot` method can be used.
   (eg. `iBreakDown`[@iBreakDown].
-It will be included in the report as independent section.
+It will be included in the report as an independent section.

 # Integration

 # Conclusions